openstack/openstack-manuals/doc/common-rst/support-compute.rst

 Guru Meditation reports
 -----------------------

-A Guru Meditation report is sent by the Compute Service upon receipt of the ``SIGUSR1`` signal.
+A Guru Meditation report is sent by the Compute service upon receipt of the ``SIGUSR1`` signal.
 This report is a general-purpose error report, including a complete report of the service's current state, and is sent to ``stderr``.